Traffic calming: Europe

 In Ireland, traffic calming schemes have been implemented on national roads since 1993, typically on those with a hard shoulder, on the approach to towns and villages where the speed limit is reduced from 100 km/h to 50 or 60 km/h.
 This is done by reducing the width of the hard shoulder and the carriageway, various landscaping and installation of 'gateways' in order to reduce the driver's field of view, which results in a reduction of their speed.
 A gateway marks the transition from high-speed to low-speed road and may feature a pavement, cycle lane, central island (where the road is sufficiently wide enough) or all three, and is accompanied with town/village entrance and speed limit signs as well as bollards and a lamppost in the island.

 An evaluation of 91 traffic calming schemes implemented between 1997 and 2002 showed that they were successful in reducing road collisions, the number of which decreased by 13%.
 The number of fatal collisions was reduced by 52%.

 North America

 A suburban residential street in Ottawa, Canada narrowed with painted "bumpers" and bollards to encourage lower driving speeds and discourage passing.

-By 2017, San Francisco's Vision Zero program, which heavily features traffic calming, has reduced fatalities by 33%.
+By 2017, San Francisco's Vision Zero program, which heavily features traffic calming, had reduced fatalities by 33%.

+In New York City, corridor safety upgrades produced about 6% reduction in pedestrian crash incidence compared with similar corridors that were not upgraded.
+These improvements were implemented as part of the city's Vision Zero policy..
+A reduction in speed limits also produced a positive effect, according to a 2020 study..

 A 2018 study found that traffic calming measures in Portland, Oregon reduced excessive speeds, reduced daily traffic volume by 16% and increased home prices by 1%.

 In 2025, Ontario Premier Doug Ford struck the section of the Highway Traffic Act that permitted automated speed enforcement.
 Instead, the government launched a $210 million road safety initiatives fund for municipalities to implement traffic calming measures.